 Local relocalization

-When the mobile device loses its location due to unexpected position mutation, the augmented reality system on mobile device shall relocalize the device and reset its current pose locally.
+When the mobile device loses its6DoF pose due to unexpected position mutation and so on, the augmented reality system on mobile device shall relocalize the device and reset its current pose locally.

 Cloud relocalization

-When the mobile device loses its location due to unexpected position mutation, the augmented reality system on mobile device with device-cloud collaboration shall relocalize the device and reset its current pose at the cloud end.
+When the mobile device loses its 6DoF pose due to unexpected position mutation and so on, the augmented reality system on mobile device with device-cloud collaboration shall relocalize the device and reset its current pose at the cloud .

 Scale